 The SCCOE realizes that violence can be prevented if enough is known about a students preparatory behavior.
 Staff at all school sites are trained in Threat Assessment Protocols to ensure that threats of violence or of harm to one's self are identified and prevented, while at the same time ensuring that students receive the help and support that they need.
+The SCCOE and Alternative Education will be participating in county wide revisions of our Threat Assessment Protocols during 2024.

-SCHOOL SAFETY STRATEGY #2: SCCOE Alternative Education Programs utilize supportive, engaging, relevant materials and courses to ensure safe school climates.
+SCHOOL SAFETY STRATEGY #2

+SCCOE Alternative Education Programs utilize supportive, engaging, relevant materials and courses to ensure safe school climates.